-We remark that the above uniqueness theorem holds true regardless of assumptions on whether $T$ is a singularity time for $\Gamma_t$ of Type I or Type II, see \cite[remark 8.21]{mannovplusch}.
+\item For any diverging sequence $\mu_j\nearrow +\infty$, the sequence of parabolically rescaled motions by curvature $\Gamma^{\mu_j}_t$ converges locally smoothly in space-time to the homothetically shrinking motion by curvature $\Gamma^\infty_t$ such that $\Gamma^\infty_{-\frac12}=\Gamma_*$. \end{enumerate} \end{teo} We remark that the above uniqueness theorem holds true regardless of assumptions on whether $T$ is a singularity time for $\Gamma_t$ of Type I or Type II, see \cite[remark 8.21]{mannovplusch}.
 On the other hand, a necessary consequence of the uniqueness result in \cref{thm:Uniqueness} is the fact that if $\Gamma_t$ develops a singularity at time $T$ and a blowup at $T$ is a nondegenerate network $\Gamma_*:G\to\R^2$, then such singularity is, in fact, a Type I singularity (see \cite[Remark 8.24]{mannovplusch}).

 \cref{thm:Uniqueness} is a consequence of \cref{thm:Convergence} below, which proves smooth convergence of a rescaled motion $\widetilde\Gamma_\t$.
 The great advantage of working with the flow $\widetilde\Gamma_\t$ is that such evolution turns out to be the $L^2$-gradient flow of the \emph{Gaussian energy} defined by